 # --- external LED as SD ACT LED (Raspberry Pi 2) dtparam=act_led_gpio=4 # ---

-Now you can connect a LED with resistor to the GPIO 4 (=Physical pin 7) (see pinout.xyz).
+Now you can connect a LED with a resistor to the GPIO 4 (=Physical pin 7) (see pinout.xyz).
 As ACT LED I used a 5mm green LED.

 Power status LED